ChristianSi/miniscripts/README.md

 License](https://en.wikipedia.org/wiki/MIT_License) or otherwise placed in the [public domain](https://en.wikipedia.org/wiki/Public_domain) ("no rights reserved, use as you like").
-Script files in this repository that don't specifying a specific license are herewith placed in the public domain -- they may be used by anybody for any purpose without requiring attribution or anything else.
+Script files in this repository that don't specify a specific license are herewith placed in the public domain -- they may be used by anybody for any purpose without requiring attribution or anything else.